 - Automatic page title injection

-It intentionally stays Jekyll-first for configuration and page authoring — no .vue files, no Node.js, no frontmatter DSLs that don’t exist in standard Jekyll.
+It intentionally stays Jekyll-first for configuration and page authoring: no .vue files, no Vite config, and no frontmatter DSL that only exists in another toolchain.

 For a detailed feature checklist comparing what’s mirrored from VitePress versus what’s added on top, see VitePress Parity and Extensions.